KristianS1991/final-project/README.md

 #### Development & Testing Stages:
 ##### Back-End
-1. Build the models for each of the data sets, ie. User, Locations, Trips.
+1. Build the models for each of the data sets, ie. User, Location, Trip.
 2. Build the controllers to handle the incoming AJAX requests.
 3. Initialize the router and set the routes for each request on each controller.
 4. Test that each AJAX request receives the desired response or outcome, using Insomnia.